VNC via browser

 Using the NoVNC integration makes your VNC connection fully encrypted, even if the remote VNC server does not support encryption.
 The VNC "signal" is sent to the encrypted tunnel of rport from your remote machine to the rport server.
 The server transforms the signal into HTTPS.

-- Allow connection from localhost.
-All VNC server by default do not allow connection from localhost.
+• Allow connection from localhost.
+Most VNC servers by default do not allow connection from localhost.
 Some call it loop back connection.